Online learning

 So instructors should think carefully before attempting to move online.
 It takes preparation and experience, and may be detrimental to in class instruction.

-I see four basic models for online learning:
+I see a few basic models for online learning:

-These type of courses remove students from the dreaded (and stupid) syllabus and allows us to package a course into a simple process:
+These type of courses remove students from the dreaded (and stupid) syllabus and allow us to package a course into engaging digital content.
+I think there are two types of on demand courses.

 • Read this